Depression: what you can do yourself

-What can you do if you suffer from depression?
 If the complaints are not that great yet, you may not want to talk to a psychologist immediately.
-So what can you do to better cope when feeling depressed?
+So what can you do yourself to better cope when feeling depressed?

 1. Upgrade your diet

-You are what you eat, so watch your meals.
+It’s essential for your body that you’re getting all the right vitamins, minerals, and nutrients.
+Your body still needs fuel, even when you’re depressed, and bear in mind that depression has been linked to vitamin and mineral deficiencies.
 Provide 3 healthy meals a day with breakfast, lunch and dinner.
 And is that going a little too fast for you?
 Apply the Eetwissel (https://www.voedingscentrum.nl/nl/thema/eetwissel.aspx) of the Voedingscentrum, so you can eat healthier in small steps.

 2. Exercise regularly